-The Company has no significant concentration of credit risk other than those balances with holding company comprising 100% (2021: 100%) of trade receivables.
+The Company has no significant concentration of credit risk other than those balances with parent company and related companies comprising 100% (2022: 100%) of trade receivables.
 The Company has credit policies and procedures in place to minimise and mitigate its credit risk exposure.